Local’s Guide to Ketchikan

 By Air

-Ketchikan is less than a 2-hour flight from Seattle with multiple flights each day, making it an easy way to access the wildness of Alaska from the Lower 48.
+Ketchikan is a 2-hour flight from Seattle with multiple flights each day, making it an easy way to access the wildness of Alaska from the Lower 48.
 The Ketchikan International Airport is located on Gravina Island with regular ferry service between Ketchikan and the airport (only about a 5 min ferry ride).

 • Alaska Airlines